flexatone/np-bench/doc/bnpy-scipy-2023/slides.md

 ---
 layout: center
 ---
-# Does the NumPy C API offer other options?
+# Other options with the NumPy C API

 ---
 ---